cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

        cilium status

  #.
-Validate the Cluster Mesh is enabled correctly and operational:
+Validate that Cluster Mesh is enabled correctly and operational:

     .. code-block:: shell-session